pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-While being more concise, this seems to suffer from the same downside of the previous approach by throwing away type information.
-This is mostly true, but if the caller is aware of the impl details of our function they can still handle the different errors types using the `downcast_ref()` method on `error::Error` which works the same as it does on `dyn Any` types:
+While being more concise, this seems to suffer from the same downside of the previous approach, by throwing away type information.
+This is mostly true, but if the caller is aware of the impl details of our function, they can still handle the different errors types using the `downcast_ref()` method on `error::Error`, which works the same as it does on `dyn Any` types:

 ```rust
 fn handle_sum_file_errors(path: &Path) {